DevelopForLizardz/Liber/README.md

 This project is being used as a learning project, to get experience in the creation, distribution and managagment of applications/programs.
 It is meant to be used in the form of the executables (found under [Liber/dist](https://github.com/DevelopForLizardz/Liber/blob/master/Liber/dist)), however using the source code in a project of your own is also encouraged.

+Update 0.2 coming soon.
+This will fix alot of the inefficency, poor structure and spaghetti code.
+(A date for the milestone "Liber-Stable" has also been added, displaying when I hope to get this update out.)

 ## Download/Installation

 **OSX:**